 The Psychological Dynamics of High-Functioning BPD

 Most people who suffer from BPD have experienced complex trauma (C- PTSD) in their childhood.
 Unlike ‘shock trauma’ that can be seen and clearly defined (e.g. war-trauma or a car accident), what you have suffered is likely invisible and insidious.
-You may be emotionally abused, chronically neglected, dragged into dysfunctional family dynamics or burdened with too many responsibilities.
+You may have been emotionally abused, chronically neglected, dragged into dysfunctional family dynamics or burdened with too many responsibilities.
 Even if no one had intentionally tried to hurt you, you might have witnessed physical or verbal violence or experienced early separation trauma.
-Just because what you have suffered is invisible does not mean it is illegitimate.
-When your psyche is burdened with too much and too soon, it has to find a way to cope.
+Just because what you have suffered is invisible does not make it illegitimate.
+When your psyche is burdened with too much, too soon, it has to find a way to cope.
 One way of doing this is to create a ‘split’ in your psyche, so a part of you is given the task of carrying and containing the overwhelming trauma, while the rest of you can go on with life as though things are normal.

 After the psychic split, the ‘traumatised part’ of you stays stuck and regressed like a little child.
 This part of you is frozen in shock and confusion.
 It has the emotional reality and cognitive ability of a child.
-They are not confident in the world, feel scared to leave the house and face people’s judgement.
+They are not confident in the world, feel scared to leave the house and avoid facing people’s judgement.
 They do not have the ability to grasp abstract concepts, are intolerant of ambiguity, and perceive the world in a black-and-white manner.
 They are perpetually anxious and confused.
 You may see yourself feeling or acting in these ways when you are emotionally triggered, or in times of extreme stress.

 The other part of you, however, becomes ‘over-developed’; like a brave soldier, it leaps into adulthood and marches on with life.
 This part of you is productive, efficient, ambitious and competent.
 They are highly responsible and overly grown-up.
-Believing the there is no one they can trust in the world; they absolutely have to stand on their own two feet.
+Believing that there is no one they can trust in the world; they absolutely have to stand on their own two feet.
 Their identity of being a ‘strong person’ is what they count on for a sense of security.

 “There is the solitude of suffering, when you go through darkness that is lonely, intense, and terrible.
 Words become powerless to express your pain; what others hear from your words is so distant and different from what you are actually suffering.”